-Character string indicating the type of PLS algorithm to use.
-One of "regression", scale Logical.
-If scale = TRUE, each block is standardized to zero means and unit tol Positive numeric used as convergence criteria/tolerance during the iterative pronear.zero.var Logical, see the internal nearZeroVar function (should be set to TRUE in particular for data with many zero values).
-Setting this argument to FALSE (when all.outputs Logical.
-Computation can be faster when some specific (and non-essential) outverbose.call Logical (Default=FALSE), if set to TRUE then the \$call component of the returned object will contain the variable values for all parameters.
-Note that this mode block.spls function fits a horizontal integration PLS model with a specified number of components per block).
+near.zero.var Logical, see the internal nearZeroVar function (should be set to TRUE in par- ticular for data with many zero values).
+Setting this argument to FALSE (when appropriate) will speed up the computations.
+Default value is FALSE. all.outputs Logical.
+Computation can be faster when some specific (and non-essential) outputs are not calculated.
+Default = TRUE. verbose.call Logical (Default=FALSE), if set to TRUE then the \$call component of the returned object will contain the variable values for all parameters.
+Note that this may cause large memory usage.

+block.spls function fits a horizontal integration PLS model with a specified number of components per block).
 An outcome needs to be provided, either by Y or by its position indY in the list of blocks X. Multi (continuous)response are supported.
 X and Y can contain missing values.
 Missing values are handled by being disregarded during the cross product computations in the algorithm block.pls without having to delete rows with missing data.
 Alternatively, missing data can be imputed prior using the impute.nipals function.